mbalrog6/ScreenFadeURP/ReadMe.txt

 (https://www.youtube.com/watch?v=OGDOC4ACfSE)
 [WarpedImagination was inspired by this video for his tutorial)

-NOTE: I used the #if UNITY_EDITOR #endif to wrap the Editor Inspector script so that the custom inspector will not conflict with your build process, if you are using assebly defs, since that causes the Editor Folder functionality to stop working in Unity and you would have to move those files out of the runtime compile assemblies otherwise.
+NOTE: I used the #if UNITY_EDITOR #endif to wrap the Editor Inspector script so that the custom inspector will not conflict with your build process, if you are using assembly defs, since that causes the Editor Folder functionality to stop working in Unity and you would have to move those files out of the runtime compile assemblies otherwise.

 This currently was only tested and known to work for URP (Universial Render Pipeline.)